MahmoudAlaa92/Herfety/README.md

 # 🧵 Handmade Marketplace App - iOS

-Welcome to the official documentation for the Handmade Marketplace App – an iOS e-commerce solution built with love for small artisans and handmade vendors.
+An iOS e-commerce solution built with love for small artisans and handmade vendors.
 This app was designed to provide a seamless shopping and selling experience, integrating secure payments, modern architecture, and elegant user experience.

 ---